Spending time on your own can feel brilliant or boring depending on the day.

 8. Indulge in self-care

 Alone time is perfect for self-care activities.
 Take a long bath, give yourself a facial, or practice yoga.
 These activities help you relax and show yourself some love and appreciation.
-Remember, self-care isn’t selfish — it’s necessary for your overall well-being.
+Remember, self-care isn’t selfish!
+It’s necessary for your overall well-being.

 9. Explore nature